Transfer Q-learning: Theoretical Results

-In this section, we provide rigorous error and regret analyses of both offline and online transferred $Q$-learning under the similarity characterization \eqref{eq-delta-sparse}.
-Under such similarity, the parameter space we consider is
+In this section, we provide rigorous error and regret analyses of both offline and online transfer $Q$-learning under the similarity characterization \eqref{eq-delta-sparse}.
+Under such a characterization, the parameter space we consider is

 We write $N_{\aux}=\sum_{k=1}^Kn_k$ as the total number of trajectories from the source tasks.